-- Ensure you are using a supported version of QuickBooks Desktop to prevent any issues when importing web connect files.
+- Ensure you are using a supported version of QuickBooks and Internet Explorer to prevent any issues when importing web connect files.

 - As a standard troubleshooting step, switch to Register (Classic) mode to perform the same action (applies to US only).
 If you get the same results, proceed to Solution 1.

 - From the Edit menu, go to Preferences.

 - On the left pane, choose Checking then go to the Company Preferences tab.

 - In the Bank Feeds section, click the Classic Mode (Register Mode) radio button.

 Solution 1: Download directly from the banks website (outside of QuickBooks)

 - Visit your bank's website outside of QuickBooks.